updated on:

 • Domain authority

-Step 3: Document current metrics
+Step 3: Document your baseline metrics

 Table with webpages' metrics